« THE LAYOUT OF ARGUMENT »

-The following passage is an elementary argumentative cell, putting together the basic components of argumentative discourse according to Toulmin:
+The following passage is an elementary argumentative cell, that brings together the basic components of argumentative discourse according to Toulmin.

 — Harry was born in Bermuda, so, presumably, Harry is a British subject